 - Stands for animals in the working dog classes which are equivalent to the standard and are self-confident and friendly.
-They must have certified hips and be breed surveyed when over 3 years of age.
+They must have certified hips and elbows.
+They must be breed surveyed when over 3.5 years of age.

 - The highest rating in the younger dog classes, but this rating is only for dogs which are equivalent to the written standard.
 Dogs in the working dog classes receive this rating when they are overall excellent, but differ slightly in their anatomy.